dashbitco/broadway/guides/examples/Amazon SQS.md

 ## Define the pipeline configuration

+Broadway is a process-based behaviour and to define a Broadway pipeline, we need to define three functions: `start_link/1`, `handle_message/3` and `handle_batch/4`.
+We will cover `start_link/1` in this section and the `handle_` callbacks in the next one.

+Similar to other process-based behaviour, `start_link/1` simply delegates to `Broadway.start_link/2`, which should defines the producers, processors, and batchers in the Broadway pipeline.
-Like any other process-based behaviour, implementing the Broadway bahaviour is straightforward.
-The second argument of `Broadway.start_link/2` is the pipeline configuration.
-Assuming we want to consume messages from a queue called `my_queue`.
-The minimal configuration would be:
+Assuming we want to consume messages from a queue called `my_queue`, the minimal configuration would be:

     defmodule MyBroadway do
       use Broadway